-Business Improvement Districts (BIDs) utilize the efficiencies of private sector operation in the market-based promotion of business districts.
-BIDs allow business owners to organize their efforts to increase sales and promotional efforts.
-Business owners within the district fund a BID, and those funds are used to provide services that the businesses desire and benefit the businesses within the district.
+Property and Business Improvement Districts (PBIDs) utilize the efficiencies of private sector operation in the market-based promotion of business districts.
+PBIDs allow business owners to organize their efforts to increase sales and promotional efforts.
+Business owners within the district fund a PBID, and those funds are used to provide services that the businesses desire and benefit the businesses within the district.

-Business Improvement District services may include, but are not limited to:
+Property and Business Improvement District services may include, but are not limited

-- Marketing of the District
+- > Marketing of the District

 - Business Promotion Activities

 - Infrastructure Improvements

-In California, BIDs are formed pursuant to the Property and Business Improvement District Law of 1994 (PBID Law).
-This law allows for the creation of special benefit assessment districts to raise funds within a specific geographic area.
-The key difference between BIDs and other special benefit assessment districts is that funds raised are managed by the private non-profit corporation governing the district.
+In California, PBIDs are formed pursuant to the Property and Business Improvement District Law of 1994 (PBID Law).
+The PBID Law allows for the creation of special benefit assessment districts to raise funds within a specific geographic area.
+The key difference between PBIDs and other special benefit assessment districts is that funds raised are managed by the private non-profit corporation governing the district.